 What are Panic Attacks?

-You can have one while you’re sleeping or in a car, at work, or at home.
-Likewise, it’s important to know that the condition is not life-threatening.
+People with epilepsy, other seizure disorders, and other neurological conditions can also have panic attacks.
+Sometimes, panic attacks may result from post-traumatic stress disorder (PTSD).
+Anyone can have a panic attack, and there isn’t a typical way of having one.
+You can have one while sleeping, in a car, at work, or at home.
+Likewise, it’s essential to know that the condition is not life-threatening.
 For one thing, there are many effective treatments available to get it under control.
-If you suspect that someone else may be experiencing panic attacks, the first step is to get them to seek medical help as soon as possible.
+If you suspect someone else may be experiencing panic attacks, the first step is to get them to seek medical help as soon as possible.

 Causes of Panic Attack

-Factors that may contribute to panic attacks:
+Factors that may contribute to panic attacks include the following:

-- Genetics or family history
+- Genetics or family history.

 - Excessive use of nicotine or caffeine.